ZhenpengLuo/Analytics1/README.md

 # Data Analytics Portfolio
 Welcome to my portfolio repository!
 This portfolio showcases a collection of my projects and accomplishments.
 This portfolio is a testament to my excellent skills, experience, and history of personal growth in data analytics.
-In this repository, you can find detailed documentation on some of my work, source coda, and insights into the various projects I have worked on.
+In this repository, you can find detailed documentation on some of my work, source code, and insights into the various projects I have worked on.

 ## My Résumé
 - [Résumé](https://colab.research.google.com/drive/1FlkXFQLjLOXNB6EpkAEBSBQvF7kkiqAL).